 - Don’t just memorize syntax—understand the “why.”

-4. Not Being Consistent With Practice4
+4. Not Being Consistent With Practice

 The Mistake: